The Wild Side of China 2020 Photo Itinerary

 Today provides more chances for close-up photos of China’s beloved giant pandas on a visit to Dujiangyan Panda Base.
 Opened in 2013 with the arrival of 10 pandas, this site focuses on rescue, disease control and prevention, and rehabilitation of injured and ill wild pandas.
 It has expanded its mission, and its numbers, to encompass care for senior and disabled pandas as well as healthy pandas that are part of the preventive research program.
 A highlight of our time is a special opportunity to volunteer in their care (though it is not guaranteed and depends on the status of the pandas at the time of our visit).
 Conditions permitting, we’ll have the chance to interact with pandas at close range as we help their keepers care for them, including tasks such as preparing their food and cleaning enclosures.

 If time allows, we’ll have the chance for an optional visit to Dujiangyan Panda Valley in the afternoon.
 This is a new facility that is both a panda research and breeding base and a center for conservation education.
 In natural environs, pandas are gradually habituated and returned to the wild.
 Reintroduction training experts from around the globe gather here for collaborative research.
-We may see pandas in transitional concrete-block “dens” that are learning to live on their own in the natural surroundings.
+We may see pandas in transitional “dens” that are learning to live on their own in the natural surroundings.
+You'll see many red pandas here as well.
 This evening, celebrate our many adventures at a festive farewell dinner.

 Day 12: Chengdu / Depart